Go to main content

 Having joint replacement surgery for osteoarthritis of the knee is a decision that should be considered only after conservative treatment has been proven unsuccessful.
 Conservative treatment includes taking anti-inflammatory medicine and going to physical therapy, and can also involve lifestyle modifications like eating a healthy diet and engaging in an exercise routine.
 If these treatments do not ease your symptoms, then it may be time to consider surgery.

-Dr. Ira Guttentag, M.D., F.A.C.S., of Florida Medical Orthopaedics, Sports Medicine & Spine has helped numerous individuals find relief from osteoarthritis in the knee with joint replacement surgery.
+Dr. Ira Guttentag, M.D., F.A.C.S., of Florida Medical Orthopedics, Sports Medicine & Spine has helped numerous individuals find relief from osteoarthritis in the knee with joint replacement surgery.
 He uses a minimally invasive approach for both partial and total knee replacements, which typically allows for a shorter recovery time, reduced surgical risk, and less postoperative pain than traditional surgical approaches.

 As you prepare for your joint replacement surgery, it’s important to plan ahead to ensure your recovery period is as seamless as possible.
 Your preparations for surgery may include: